 Dr. Renn, is an Assistant Professor in the College of Social Work and a Faculty Director at the Institute for Justice Research and Development at Florida State University.
 Further, Dr. Renn serves as a research scientist collaborating with colleagues at the Center for the Study and Promotion of Communities, Families, and Children to conduct research in school and foster settings throughout Leon and Gadsden counties.
 Dr. Renn’s primary research focuses on understanding the relational pathways that exist between stress, trauma, substance use, and well-being among marginalized populations, specifically those involved in the criminal justice system.
-Dr. Renn focuses on developing and adapting evidence-informed interventions that improve the health and well-being of marginalized groups in community-based settings (i.e., prisons and jails, substance use disorder treatment setting, and schools).
+Dr. Renn focuses on developing and adapting evidence-informed interventions that improve the health and well-being of marginalized groups in community-based settings (i.e., prisons and jails, substance use disorder treatment settings, and schools).

 - Criminal Justice Populations